Click on the country name below for information on airports sublisted there.

 Info current May 2007

-Colombia was the most bureaucratic of all of the places we flew to, both in getting permission to enter and land, and when leaving the country.
-Hard to get in, and hard to get out.
+Colombia was the most bureaucratic of all of the places we flew to, both in getting permission to enter and land,

 Contact: Jose Arturo Garcia Torres